wbarnsley/common_words/README.md

 # Most Common Words

-Containerise Flask app to extract the most common words from multiple uploaded .txt files.
+Containerised Flask app to extract the most common words from multiple uploaded .txt files.

 ### Starting the App
 First you must build and run the docker container with the following commands